-- highlights the advantages of health and lifestyle through team sports and health related fitness.
+- the advantages of health and lifestyle through team sports and health related fitness.
 Children are also able to understand the rules of activities and the reasons why they need to abide by them and understand what fair play is.
 Our children are challenged to increase their personal level of fitness and to understand the benefits of this.
 They are also taught about the importance of being healthy and active.
-In lessons, children are taught age appropriate rules, fairness and respect and are taught to abide by these rules.
+In lessons, children are taught age-appropriate rules, fairness and respect and are taught to abide by these rules.
 This is linked to the community we live in and the rules which each citizen must live by.

-- Children taking on the role of a coach or leader to develop their social skills in co-operation, communication, commitment, loyalty, and teamwork.
+- To take on the role of a coach or leader to develop their social skills in co-operation, communication, commitment, loyalty, and teamwork.
 We provide a varied and balanced curriculum, which gives pupils the opportunity to work together as a team and work on communication and leadership skills.
 Children are challenged to give 100% during PE lessons and there is a strong ethos of encouraging others during lessons.

-Cultural capital is the accumulation of knowledge, skills, behaviours, and experiences that our pupils can draw upon to demonstrate their cultural awareness, knowledge, and competence.
-It represents giving children the opportunity to develop their curiosity and as stated above the children are provided with many opportunities to be curious and ask questions about their community and communities around them.
 Inclusion within our curriculum is paramount as we teach our children about diversity (not just disability) as an opportunity for learning about how everyone can become physically active and healthy.

 At the end of each unit, children’s learning is assessed against the outcomes for the unit.
 Each child is awarded bronze, silver or gold which demonstrates their attainment for that unit.